 The Psychological rule says that when an inner situation is not made conscious, it happens outside, as fate.
 That is to say, when the individual…does not become conscious of his inner contradictions, the world must act out the conflict and be torn into opposite halves.

-Pluto is thought to represent the need for meaningful events that provoke individual development and possesses ‘absolute knowledge’ of what an individual needs and is going to need in their unfolding life as well as ‘arrangements’ happening without their conscious knowledge.
+Pluto is thought to represent the need for meaningful events that stimulate individual development.
+Pluto is also thought to represent the fact that an individual has “absolute knowledge” of what they need and will need in their unfolding life, as well as the fact that “arrangements” are taking place without their conscious knowledge.

 We think of a human being as a distinct definable creature, and its life as complex: …”a glorious accident” a perpetual instruction in cause and effect” “a flame that is always burning itself out” …”a play of passion” ” a comedy to those who think, a tragedy to those who feel”.

-Liz Greene has no idea whether we can change our fate, or if it alters along the line.
-Nobody knows whether some people are more fated than others, but through years of research, Greene believes that some people are on the literal level.
-It raises more issues about fate than could ever possibly be answered.
+Liz Greene has no clue whether or not we will be able to change our fate, or whether or not it will change along the way.
+Nobody knows if certain individuals are more or less fated than others, but Greene believes that some people are more or less fated on a literal level as a result of years of investigation.
+It raises more questions about fate than can possibly be solved in a single lifetime.

 Fate means: It has been written.
 For something to be written with much immovability by an utterly unseen hand is a terrifying thought.
 It implies not only powerlessness, but the dark machinery of some vast impersonal wheel…..There is equal difficulty with the more mystical approach to fate, for by severing the unity of the body and spirit in order to seek refuge from the structures of fate, the individual creates an artificial disassociation from his own natural law, and may invoke from the outer world what he is avoiding in the inner.
 The Astrology of Fate